transition-zero/tz-osemosys/README.md

 <!-- badges-end -->

 **OSeMOSYS** is an open source modelling system for long-run systems analysis and planning.
 It has been employed to develop energy systems models from the scale of the globe, continents, countries, regions, and villages.
-OSeMOSYS is extremely flexible - it can be used for high-fidelity representations of power systems, rich with technological detail;
-medium-fidelity representations of all-energy systems including upstream energy supply, final energy demand, and climate policities;
-or low-fidelity nexus problems including commodities like materials, energy, and financing, and a range of environomental and social impacts.
+OSeMOSYS is extremely flexible - it can be used for high-fidelity representations of power systems, rich with technological detail; medium-fidelity representations of all-energy systems including upstream energy supply, final energy demand, and climate policies; or low-fidelity nexus problems including commodities like materials, energy, and financing, and a range of environmental and social impacts.

 OSeMOSYS is entirely open-source and can be used with a variety of programming languages and solvers.

 ## OSeMOSYS with the Future Energy Outlook

 TransitionZero has rebuilt OSeMOSYS as a pip-installable Python package (tz-osemosys).
-This implementation of OSeMOSYS underlies our Future Energy Outlook capacity expansion model builder.
+This implementation of OSeMOSYS underlies our [Scenario Builder](https://builder.transitionzero.org/), a no-code platform for energy system modelling.
 We have added the following features:

 * [Pydantic](https://docs.pydantic.dev/latest/)-based model construction and validation